 This last method involves the use of the plastic injection molding machine itself, as dry pigment powder is mixed directly with plastic pellets in the machine’s ‘hopper.’
 When you achieve the perfect ratio of 2% by volume, then the mixing process can begin.

 However, like the previous color-mixing methods, it does have its fair share of drawbacks.
 For example, the powder used to mix with plastic pellets can not only stick to the pellets itself, it can also mix itself along the hopper’s walls, making it difficult to use at times when not cleaned properly and regularly.
 Because of that, the mixture to be produced can come out a bit diluted or dull.

 All in all, there are at least 4 color-mixing methods and process for injection molding.
 As mentioned before, color is definitely one of the biggest factors to consider when you want to add some flair to the products you aim to manufacture or distribute, which makes it a huge advantage for most molding companies to treasure and strive for.

 With that said, there are definite advantages to consider when it comes to color mixing with injection molding.
 For instance, it beats having to add color to your materials individually; it’s great for producing quality products on the dot, and with color-mixing and injection molding together, producing products with great flair has never been so exciting.

 Molding companies everywhere, as mentioned before, have employed the use of plastic injection molding to their services.
-With these processes and advantages to consider when it comes not just to injection molding, but color-mixing, the manufacturing industry has indeed helped numerous other industries and customers receive the top-quality products they know, love, and deserve!
+With these processes and advantages to consider when it comes not just to injection molding, but color-mixing, the manufacturing industry, with the best plastic mold makers, has indeed helped numerous other industries and customers receive the top-quality products they know, love, and deserve!